youennf/rfcs/rfcs/aiortc.md

 ## Dependencies

 aiortc is using the following dependencies:
+* aioice.
-* aioice
+* av.
-* av
+* cffi.
-* cffi
+* google-crc32c.
-* crc32c.
-Due to crc32c license, a plan might be to use google-crc32c as a replacement.
 * cryptography.
 This is already a dependency.
 * dataclasses.
 This is already a dependency.
-* pyee
+* pyee.
-* pylibsrtp
+* pylibsrtp.

+All dependencies are compatible with WPT own license.

 ### Outcomes and risks